General Electric in $49 million settlement over Petters fraud

 Federal authorities raided Petters’ offices in September 2008 and criminally charged him that December, the same month Bernard Madoff was charged with running his own Ponzi scheme.

-Barry Mukamal, the trustee for the Palm Beach Finance funds, which claimed to suffer more than $1 billion of damages, accused General Electric Capital Corp, one of Petters’ lenders, of knowing as early as 2000 about the fraud, but keeping quiet to ensure Petters would keep paying its fees.
+Barry Mukamal, the trustee for the Palm Beach Finance funds, said GE Capital knew as early as 2000 about Petters’ fraud, but kept quiet to ensure Petters would keep paying its fees.

+The settlement came after U.S. Bankruptcy Judge Paul Hyman in June 2017 refused to dismiss the lawsuit, which accused GE Capital of conspiring to commit fraud.
+Hyman had previously dismissed eight other claims.

+GE had said that Mukamal lacked authority to sue, and only the trustee overseeing Petters’ bankrupt companies could bring the conspiracy claim.
+The lawsuit was filed in September 2012.

+The case is In re: Palm Beach Finance Partners LP et al, U.S. Bankruptcy Court, Southern District of Florida, No. 09-bk-36379.

-Reporting by Jonathan Stempel in New York; editing by Phil Berlowitz and Susan Thomas
+Reporting by Jonathan Stempel in New York; editing by Phil Berlowitz, Susan Thomas and Richard Chang